BITS-BindonTechnicalSupport/sr-patches/troubleshooting.md

 The Laucher is not responsible for in-game server connections, it only handles connecting to the Supremacy Network, if you are experiencing being unable to connect to the game servers; check your network configuration.

 The Launcher is also not friendly towards non-english windows installations, this is due to personal lazyness.
+Please use Trust mode if auto detection does not work properly in this case.

 Do Not uninstall csgo_legacy by setting the cs2 beta back to "none"; doing so will break supremacy as those files are needed to play.